Saturday, 28th, September, 2024

 • Course marking,

-• Manned check points,
+• Staffed check points,

-• Hydration and feeding stations,
+• Hydration stations,

-• Post event refreshments.
+• Post event refreshments (hot meal)

 back to top